-The INStabilities & Thresholds in ANTarctica (INSTANT) PPG will develop a SCAR Scientific Research Programme to address this need.
-The outcomes of the programme will be of broad interest to decision-makers, civil society, business, industry, agricultural, infrastructure, finance and insurance sectors..
+The INStabilities & Thresholds in ANTarctica (INSTANT) Scientific Research Programme will address this need.
+The outcomes of the programme will be of broad interest to decision-makers, civil society, business, industry, agricultural, infrastructure, finance and insurance sectors.
 The programme provides a co-ordinating framework that will augment other important research initiatives and consortia.

 The new programme will aim to quantify the Antarctic ice sheet contribution to past and future sea-level change, from improved understanding of climate, ocean and solid Earth interactions and feedbacks, so that decision-makers can better anticipate and assess the risk in order to manage and adapt to sea-level rise and evaluate mitigation pathways.

 The programme is structured into three themes:

 - Improved understanding of atmosphere-ocean forcing processes of marine-based ice sheet dynamics.

 - Improved understanding of solid Earth feedbacks on ice sheet dynamics and regional sea-level variations.